-- B 10.1 The appropriate runway will be duly marked out prior to the practice days with the markings to be used during the Championship Event (see Appendix A II). - B 10.2 In locating the position of the landing strip on the runway, consideration should be given to the position of Judges, Video Camera Operators and Spectators.
-Neither Judges nor Video Camera Operators should be looking into the sun.
+- B 10.1 The appropriate runway will be duly marked out prior to the practice days with the markings to be used during the competition.
+(See Appendix A I). - B 10.2 In locating the position of the landing strip on the runway, consideration should be given to the position of judges, video camera operators and spectators.
+Neither judges nor video camera operators should be looking into the sun.
 Spectators, conditions permitting, should not be allowed nearer than 30 meters from the landing strip.
 Wherever possible, the spectator area should be fenced off for safety reasons.
-Only Team Managers will be allowed to observe the landings from a position opposite the Judges, at the touchdown line, 15 meters from the runway, if safety conditions and local regulations so permit. - B 10.3 Aircraft ground movements should be carefully planned to ensure a steady flow of traffic. - B 10.4 Suitable marshals and Ground Controllers should be located in prominent positions, the Ground Controllers being in direct communication with the Competition Director. - B 10.5 The traffic pattern must be flown as published or briefed.
-An infringement of this rule will result in penalties in accordance with A 4.4. - B 10.6 The Chief Landing Judge will be provided with a handheld radio, tuned to the landing frequency, for transmission of information about the wind direction and velocity, crosswind condition and for emergency transmissions during landings. - B 10.7 For the correct and impartial judging of the Landing Event, it is vital that the Landing Line is clearly marked by canvas on both sides of the runway. - B 10.8 There should be clear distance markers along the runway.
-Landing Judges should be placed about five meters outside the distance markers on each landing line or an automatic measuring device, authorized by GAC, may be used.
+Only team managers will be allowed to observe the landings from a position opposite the judges, at the touchdown line, 15 meters from the runway, if safety conditions and local regulations so permit. - B 10.3 Aircraft ground movements should be carefully planned to ensure a steady flow of traffic. - B 10.4 Suitable marshals and ground controllers should be located in prominent positions, the ground controllers being in direct communication with the competition director. - B 10.5 The traffic pattern must be flown as published or briefed.
+An infringement of this rule will result in penalties in accordance with A 4.4. - B 10.6 The chief landing judge will be provided with a handheld radio, tuned to the landing frequency, for transmission of information about the wind direction and velocity, crosswind condition and for emergency transmissions during landings. - B 10.7 For the correct and impartial judging of the landing event, it is vital that the landing line is clearly marked by canvas on both sides of the runway. - B 10.8 There should be clear distance markers along the runway.
+Landing judges should be placed about five meters outside the distance markers on each landing line, or an automatic measuring device, authorized by GAC, may be used.
 Each report of obvious or suspected abnormal landing by any judge must be registered, and must be checked by video.
-In case an automatic measuring device is used, at least two international judges will be assigned to judge abnormal landings. - B 10.9 The Chief Landing Judge or an appointed International Judge will be responsible for communicating the landing results to the recording official for entering into the scoring. - B 10.10 The Chief Landing Judge will be provided with the equipment to measure wind direction and speed, in order to enable him to make the required decisions concerning crosswind or tailwind. - B 10.11 To support the judging all landings will be documented with two digital cameras, one at each side of the landing field.
+In case an automatic measuring device is used, at least two international judges will be assigned to judge abnormal landings. - B 10.9 The chief landing judge or an appointed international judge will be responsible for communicating the landing results to the recording official for entering into the scoring. - B 10.10 The chief landing judge will be provided with the equipment to measure wind direction and speed, in order to enable him to make the required decisions concerning crosswind or tailwind. - B 10.11 To support the judging all landings will be documented with two digital cameras, one at each side of the landing field.

-If no electronic landing measuring system is used, video recording must be checked by two International Judges to confirm or correct the visual landing results.
+If no electronic landing measuring system is used, video recording must be checked by two international judges to confirm or correct the visual landing results.

-If an automatic measuring device is used, the raw score provided by the system will be announced immediately to the Landing Judges.
+If an automatic measuring device is used, the raw score provided by the system will be announced immediately to the landing judges.

-If any Landing Judge has a doubt about the accuracy of his score, he must make the Chief Landing Judge aware of his doubt, and the landing score will be declared "to be checked later".
+If any landing judge has a doubt about the accuracy of his score, he must make the chief landing judge aware of his doubt, and the landing score will be declared "to be checked later".

-If the checks show a technical failure of the system, precedent landings which could have been affected by this failure must be checked too.
+If the checks show a technical failure of the system, precedent landings which could have been affected by this failure must also be checked.